 Android

-Now let’s talk android.
-GM took a very untrusted stance on their AAOS integration… Or maybe its just legacy code hell.
-Android is what is known as a “Guest OS” on Global B. It is simply a VM running within some green hills software thats frankly more similar to the global a radios than global b.
+GM took a very untrusted stance on their AAOS integration… Android is what is known as a “Guest OS” on Global B. On our 2023 Chevy Colorado, Android is simply a VM running within some green hills software that’s frankly more similar to the global a radios than global b.

 This means if you broke into Android, you can’t escape the container.